Our staff has over 75 combined years of experience here at Lads & Lassies Community Preschool!

-I am the lucky one who gets to teach the young 3 year olds!
+I am the lucky one who gets to teach both the young 3 year olds, the 3/4’s and music!
 I have been teaching at Lads and Lassies since 2007.
 After graduating with an English Education degree from Miami University, I spent my first teaching years in the high school classroom.
-Years later, I was blessed to have the opportunity to homeschool my amazing daughters for a few years.
+Years later, I was blessed to have the opportunity to home school my amazing daughters for a few years.
 When they returned to Wyoming Schools, it was perfect timing to enter the preschool world.

 Teaching is certainly something that God has put on my heart.
 When I decided to return to work, my top priority was to find an environment that was joyful and rewarding.
 What an awesome privilege it is to spend my days learning, laughing, pretending, and singing with preschoolers!
 Top it off with a group of dedicated, intelligent, and hilarious co-workers, and Lads and Lassies quickly became the place for me.